Student agent employment information

 - Write accurate and comprehensive reports

-The Campus Public Safety Department would like to welcome you to our Student Prerequisite Agent application process.
+The Campus Public Safety Department would like to welcome you to our Student Agent application process.
 Please follow the directions exactly.
 Failure to follow the directions could result in your elimination from hiring process.

 - Complete and return the attached forms.
 Click on the blue link to download, print and fill out.